Paramatrix Technologies Wins Deal with Leading NBFC for BI Platform XSIGHT - www.lokmattimes.com

 Paramatrix Technologies Wins Deal with Leading NBFC for BI Platform XSIGHT

-PNN Mumbai (Maharashtra) [India], July 3: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software products ...
+Mumbai (Maharashtra) [India], July 3: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software products and ...

 Mumbai (Maharashtra) [India], July 3: Paramatrix Technologies Limited (Paramatrix) (NSE: PARAMATRIX), a trusted provider of enterprise software products and digital IT services, is pleased to announce that it has secured a new service order valued at ₹1.5 Cr from a prominent Indian NBFC.